by Daniel A. Rosen |

 Core Function 1: Training and Education

 Hospitality training will be provided both in the classroom and through hands-on learning, through the use of existing facilities at the DC Jail and in the community.
-The Jail has kitchen space for practical instruction and cells that could be outfitted as hotel rooms for training.
+The Correctional Treatment Facility (CTF) has kitchen space for practical instruction and cells that could be outfitted as hotel rooms for training.
+The new Annex being planned now can build in appropriate learning facilities as well.
 Several partners will provide a series of structured training modules in the subject areas detailed above.
 These will be developed where necessary, and tailored to DOC participants, in close cooperation between the Academy and partner organizations.
 Partners like FareStart may have appropriate learning modules already available “off the shelf.”
 Upon release, inmates who require additional training beyond that provided in the Jail will be matched with program partners for hands-on paid apprenticeships, as appropriate, or participate in short training programs at Academy facilities in Southeast DC.

 The HoTrEd DC Academy will be powered on the educational front by a close partnership with the UDC, offering returning citizens with high school equivalence (GED) certificates the ability to move on through continuing education programs to 2-year or 4-year degree programs in hospitality management.
 This education component would build on a partnership with the District government, and current GED offerings at the Jail.
 UDC could also partner with a local business school to offer a graduate-level (MA or MBA) program in Hospitality Management, at a later time.
 A GED certificate will be a prerequisite to participation in the Academy’s activities, though inmates currently enrolled in GED classes will be eligible.